 Finally, an accessible and effective collective bargaining system will never be sustainably financed on the basis of voluntary individual contributions from a diminishing number of union members.
 A more sustainable method of financing collective bargaining would build on a recognition of the public benefits that collective agreements and representation provide to all workers (and to broader society).
 Research by Peetz (2005) indicates that declining union density in Australia is not due to a decline in underlying co-operative values, but rather to the current industrial relations system that disincentivises and discourages union membership.
 Full legal protection and endorsement of free-riding dilutes the effectiveness of collective representation and gains achieved.
-Other industrial countries utilise a range of different approaches to sustainably financing the process and structures of collective bargaining - ranging from public subsidies for bargaining, to representation and bargaining levies paid by all workers covered by an agreement, to institutional ties between unions and social service delivery.
-Considering options to Australia's present system will require extensive discussion and dialogue; what is clear, however, is that the current system (based on full protection of free-riding and its resulting impact in defunding collective bargaining for all workers, union or non-union) is not sustainable.
+Other industrial countries embody a range of different approaches to sustainably financing the process and structures of collective bargaining - ranging from public subsidies for bargaining, to representation and bargaining levies paid by all workers covered by an agreement, to institutional liaisons between unions and social service delivery.
+Considering options to Australia's present system will require extensive discussion and dialogue; what is clear, however, is that the current system (based on full protection of free-riding and its resulting impact in defunding all collective bargaining) is not sustainable.